Mitsubishi Electric Research Laboratories

-Mitsubishi Electric Research Laboratories (MERL) is a subsidiary of Mitsubishi Electric US Holdings, Inc., which, in its turn, is the principal subsidiary of Mitsubishi Electric in the United States.
-MERL is the North American arm of the Corporate R&D organization of Mitsubishi Electric.
-It is located in Cambridge, Massachusetts, United States.
+Mitsubishi Electric Research Laboratories (MERL) is a subsidiary of Mitsubishi Electric US Holdings, Inc., which is the principal subsidiary of Mitsubishi Electric in the United States.
+MERL acts as North American arm of Mitsubishi's Corporate R&D organization and is located in Cambridge, Massachusetts, United States.

-MERL engages in application-motivated basic research and advanced development in areas of importance to Mitsubishi Electric.
-More than 50 PhDs pursue research and advanced development in a wide range of areas including digital signal processing, digital audio and video processing, wired and wireless digital communications, spoken language interfaces, computer vision, mechatronics and fundamental algorithms.
-Since 1991, MERL has been awarded more than 700 patents.
+MERL engages in application-motivated basic research and advanced development in areas crucial to Mitsubishi Electric.
+The facility employs more than 50 PhDs who conduct research and development across a wide range of fields, including robotics, machine learning, digital signal processing, digital audio and video processing, wired and wireless digital communications, spoken language interfaces, computer vision, mechatronics and fundamental algorithms.
+Since its founding in 1991, MERL has been awarded over 700 patents.

 History

 Mitsubishi Electric Research Laboratories was founded in Cambridge, Massachusetts in 1991 by the Mitsubishi Electric CR&D organization.
 In the late 1990s, MERL merged with two other laboratories that were part of Mitsubishi Electric.
 This consolidated all of Mitsubishi Electric’s North American research into one organization, creating the MERL that exists today.

 Richard C. Waters, was a founding member of MERL and has been president since 1999.